-First of all, you should restart the Call of Duty Modern Warfare II or Warzone 2.0 on your PC to ensure there is no issue with the temporary glitch as well as cache data.
+First, you should restart the Call of Duty Modern Warfare II or Warzone 2.0 on your PC to ensure there is no issue with the temporary glitch and cache data.
 Though some players may not find it useful enough, you can try it once.

 2. Run MWII or Warzone 2.0 as an Administrator

 Ensure to run the Modern Warfare II or Warzone 2.0 game on the PC as an administrator to allow the User Account Control (UAC) access to the system.
-In some cases, your system requires the UAC access permission to run a program which is quite important.
+In some cases, your system requires the UAC access permission to run a quite important program.
 You can follow the steps below to give admin permission.

 - Go to the installed Call of Duty: MWII or Warzone 2.0 game directory.